15 Thai dishes you have to try when you visit Thailand

 14/ Larb: Spicy meat salad

-Larb is a very popular dish from the Isan region of Thailand.
-This dish is originally from Lao but it is very popular all over Thailand.
-Larb is a dish of browned ground meat (usually beef or chicken), mint, basil and red onions dressed with lime juice.
+Larb is a super popular dish from the Isan region in Thailand, originally from Laos but loved all over the country.
+It’s made with browned ground meat — usually beef or chicken — mixed with fresh mint, basil, and red onions, all tossed in tangy lime juice.

-This dish is a perfect dish for hot climate- spicy crunchy and light.
+This dish is perfect for hot weather — spicy, crunchy, and light.

 thai-food-blog-visa-travel-phi-phi